thinks/obj-io/README.md

   std::vector<uint16_t> indices;
 };
 ```
-This type of layout is common since it fits nicely with how mesh data can be easily uploaded to the GPU for rendering.
+This type of layout is common since it fits nicely with several common APIs for uploading a mesh to the GPU for rendering.
 Now, let's assume that we have an OBJ file from which we want to populate a mesh.
 A simple implementation could be as follows.
 ```cpp
 //#include relevant std headers.